JJConsulting/JJMasterData/doc/MasterData.Docs/articles/expressions.md

 - {FieldName} = Name of the field that triggered the AutoPostBack event
 - {UserId} = Identifier of the authenticated user, can be recovered from UserValues, Session or Claims
 - {UserEmail} = Email of the user recovered from the Claims
+- {MultiselectValues} = When at an internal redirect, the multiselect values of the previous element.

 Dynamic values will be recovered in the following order:
 1. MasterData keywords